nculwell/MathStudy/CS.md

   This book focuses somewhat more on how to do and evaluate algorithms vs. how to analyze them mathematically.
 There is a 1997 1st Edition, but it's hard to find and not a lot cheaper than a used copy of the 2nd Edition.

+* Knuth, *The Art of Computer Programming*

+  This collection of bulky tomes is a legendary institution in the field of computer science, as is their author.
+  It's not the most up-to-date, but it is probably the most complete in-depth examination of algorithms.
+  I don't think very many people who don't have a Ph.D. in CS have read all of the volumes... but if you have, it afford certain bragging rights.

-* TODO: ALGORITHMS -- Manber, Knuth, Aho/Ullman/Upcroft.
+* TODO: ALGORITHMS -- Manber.
 INTRO -- SICP ( https://mitpress.mit.edu/sicp/ ), HTDP ( http://www.htdp.org/ ), others?.

 #### Specialized algorithms